raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Alice receives the public key AB, encrypts her message with this key and sends it to Bob.
 - Bob receives Alice's encrypted message.
 He has both the public key AB and his private key so he can decrypt the message from Alice.

+Similarly, if Alice wishes to send Bob a message, she can generate her own private and public keys.

 ### Test your understanding

 **Why is this an asymmetric encryption algorithm?**